%2F%2Fusers%2Fc600e7c5-d3a9-4c45-afbd-63cf1349c339%2Fratecard%2F494160943_1478061110142892_4739995945356816757_n.jpg&w=1200&q=75)

-Looking to dip your toes into the world of striped bass fishing?
-This 5-hour guided trip on Lake Texoma is tailor-made for newcomers eager to land their first trophy striper.
-You'll team up with Guide Kenneth, a local pro who knows all the hotspots where these hard-fighting fish like to hang out.
-Whether you're a total newbie or just new to striper fishing, you'll get hands-on experience with the right gear and techniques to hook into some Lake Texoma giants.
+Ready to try your hand at striped bass fishing?
+This 5-hour guided trip on Lake Texoma is perfect for beginners looking to land their first trophy striper.
+You'll join Guide Kenneth, a local expert who knows all the hotspots and tricks to help you max out your limit.
+Whether you're a total newbie or just new to stripers, this laid-back charter is all about learning the ropes and having a blast on the water.

 The Striped Bass (Morone saxatilis), or Atlantic Striped Bass, Stripers, or Linesider, is a popular game fish for recreational and commercial fishers.
 As the name suggests, it has seven to eight stripes running down the sides of its body; its color can vary from light green and olive to brown and black.
 It also has a shimmering white belly and plump bodies that can grow as heavy as 70 pounds and as long as 5 feet, making it easily distinguishable from other species.